HL7/ccda-on-fhir/input/pagecontent/mappingGuidance.md

 The structure for coding in CDA and FHIR are fundamentally different.
 CDA  employs a mechanism (xsi:type [CD](https://hl7.org/cda/stds/core/2.0.0-sd-snapshot1/StructureDefinition-CD.html) or [CE](https://hl7.org/cda/stds/core/2.0.0-sd-snapshot1/StructureDefinition-CD.html)) where the code is included in the element and then originalText and translations elements may be provided as child elements.
 In FHIR, [CodeableConcept](http://hl7.org/fhir/datatypes.html#codeableconcept) places all codes in a coding list with a separate element for the text representation.

+Both C-CDA and FHIR stipulate that `display`/`@displayName` represents one of the display strings defined for that code by the code system.
+If a source contains other text, the transforming party may choose to send the system value in display, put that original value in `text`/`<originalText>` and put the system value in display, or simply send the source value.

 #### CDA Coding → FHIR CodeableConcept

 |CDA Property|FHIR Target|Notes|